Student Conduct Process

 2.10.
 Trespassing and Unauthorized Use of Property: Entering or using university facilities and/or the personal property of others without explicit permission.
 This includes but is not limited to, unauthorized access to residence halls, vehicles, stadiums and fields, as well as unauthorized possession, duplication, or use of the property of others or the University.

 2.11.
 False Information, Forgery, and Fraud: Publishing and/or circulating false information that is harmful to others.
-Providing false information to the University or withholding information from the University which has been appropriately requested.
+Providing false information to the University, including on an application required to participate in a University activity.

 2.13.
 Gambling: Placing a bet or wager on an uncertain outcome for money or other items of value unless permitted by law.

 2.14.
 Hindering the University Conduct Process: Coaching, intimidating, retaliating against, or otherwise influencing witnesses, Conduct Board members, conduct administrators, and other participants in the conduct process.
-Failing to provide the University with relevant information regarding a conduct case.
-Failing to meet with University representatives conducting case evaluations.
+Failing to provide the University with relevant information regarding a conduct case as a witness, except in instances where such failure would require a student to identify his/her own violation of the Code.
 Failing to abide by sanctions, including bans.

 2.15.
-Violation of University Policies: Violating University policies including, but not limited to, University Student and Employee Computer Use Policy; Residence Hall Policies and Guidelines; University Policy and Procedures Concerning Weapons on Campus; Racial and Ethnic Harassment Policy; Policy on Sexual Harassment, Discrimination, and Conflicts of Interest; and Canvassing, Peddling, and Solicitation Policy.
+Violation of University Policies: Violating University policies including, but not limited to those listed in the related policy section of this regulations and the University Policy Manual.
 Violations of campus or University policies, rules or regulations, or federal, state, or local law may result in a violation of the Student Code of Conduct and imposition of sanctions.

-3. Sanctioning Violations of the Code will result in educational and/or disciplinary consequences called sanctions.
-Sanctions are designed with the intent of educating respondents and protecting the ECU community.
+3. Sanctioning.
+Violations of the Student Code of Conduct, will result in educational and/or disciplinary consequences called sanctions.
+Sanctions are designed with the intent of educating Respondents and protecting the ECU community.
 No sanctions will be enforced until all reviews have been exhausted with the exception of administrative actions taken to protect members of the ECU community.
 Each student who has been found responsible for violating the Student Code of Conduct shall be notified in writing of the appeal rights as they pertain to her/his case.

 3.1.
-Immediate Administrative Actions - The Office of Student Rights and Responsibilities, in conjunction with appropriate University administrators, may take interim action pending the resolution of a conduct case in order to preserve the safety and well-being of the ECU community and its members.
+Immediate Administrative Actions: The Office of Student Rights and Responsibilities, in conjunction with appropriate University administrators, may take interim action pending the resolution of a conduct case in order to preserve the safety and well-being of the ECU community and its members.
 These actions include, but are not limited to, counseling assessment and/or treatment, restriction of access or privileges, no-contact ban or removal from classes, and administrative suspension.
+For cases specific to sexual misconduct, the University may take interim measures to protect the Complainant in the educational setting or workplace based on the facts specified in the allegation, including but not limited to: minimizing contact with the Respondent and allowing the Complainant to change academic and extracurricular activities or his or her living, transportation, dining, and working situation as appropriate.

-3.1.3.
-In order for this action to be modified the student must show that either the action was arbitrary or capricious or that there is substantial new information mitigating the situation.
+3.1.4.
+In order for an administrative suspension to be modified the student must show that the action was arbitrary or capricious, there was a procedural error, or that there is substantial new information mitigating the situation.
 The Dean of Students will review (1) the reliability of the information concerning the student's behavior; (2) whether or not the conduct and surrounding circumstances reasonably indicate that the continued presence of the student poses a substantial threat to others, to property, or to the stability and continuance of normal University functions; and/or (3) whether or not the student has complied with the directives of the conduct administrator placing the student on administrative suspension.
 The decision of the Dean of Students shall be final.

 3.2.1.
-Violations of the Code that involve alcohol, drugs, weapons, hazing, substantial theft or fraud, physical harm to persons or property, other actions that create a substantial risk to others or the University, or accumulation of multiple violations of the Code might result in suspension or expulsion from the University.
+Violations of the Code that involve alcohol, drugs, weapons, hazing, substantial theft or fraud, physical harm to persons or property, sexual misconduct, other actions that create a substantial risk of harm to others or the University, or accumulation of multiple violations of the Code might result in suspension or expulsion from the University.

 3.2.2.
 Determinations made or sanctions imposed under the Student Code of Conduct will not be subject to change solely because criminal charges arising from the same facts giving rise to a violation of the Code were dismissed, reduced or resolved in favor of or against the criminal law defendant.